AMindToThink/kahoot-gen/README.md

 possible_answer , relation -> boolean
 Asks whether the possible answer satisfies the relation using check_answer_is_correct_pattern.

+element_question: input an element label, number of wrong answers, and true or false for fast mode, and it will ask you a question where the correct answer is you original input.

 ### Category Question Generator
 Element(s) -> Categories